nblade66/cat-or-not/README.md

 1. Open a new terminal
 2. Navigate to the frontend directory
 3. Run `npm start`.
 The frontend will start at "http://localhost:3000"

-### TODO

-* Assign file name to Uploaded files (use item ID or something)
-* Resize and square the images in the backend
-* If no cat image, then send a default image